jackmahoney/emaile2e-javascript-client/README.md

 # emaile2e-client

-[Emaile2e](http://www.emaile2e.com) provides a simple REST API that lets you create randomized email addresses and fetch the emails sent to them.
+[Email-e2e](https://emaile2e.com) is and end-to-end email testing service.
+It has a web-app for managing your account and a REST API for sending and receiving emails from randomized email addresses.

 ## Why?
-If your application uses emails at any point, Emaile2e makes testing your app's email integration easier.

-Say your app sign-up process sends a verification email.
-During e2e tests you can create a new random email address for a test user, sign-up, and then fetch the verification email and use the verification code in the next steps of your test.
+Email-e2e was built to test the integration of email services within an app.
+If your application relies on the sending or receiving of emails, then Email-e2e will let you test that functionality.
+This is a more common need than you might think: if your app has a sign up process that requires email verification, how do you currently test that?

 ## Getting started
 Every API request requires a valid API Key appended as a query parameter. **To obtain an API Key** [visit your account dashboard](http://www.emaile2e.com/dashboard).

 The general flow is as follows:

-1. Create a new inbox during a test.
+- Create a new inbox during a test.
 The email address will be returned in the response.
-2. Send an email to that address or trigger an action in your test that does so.
+- Send an email to that address or trigger an action in your test that does so.
-3. Fetch the email for your new inbox and check if their content is what you expected.
+- Fetch the email for your new inbox and check if its content is what you expected, or use the content in another action.

 ## SDK
 - There is an official [Javascript SDK](https://www.npmjs.com/package/emaile2e-client) available on npm.